Call Us: (02) 8880 9037

 It often features a pronounced nasal bridge with a possible hump and strong tip projection.
 The skin is generally thicker, which may reduce the definition of the nasal tip.
 Aesthetic preferences in this region often lean towards straightening the nasal profile and refining the tip.

 Comparing these traits highlights the rich diversity in human facial features, influenced by genetic heritage and the specific environmental conditions each group adapted to over centuries.
-This diversity underscores the importance of a personalised approach in cosmetic procedures like rhinoplasty, where understanding and respecting an individual’s ethnic background is key to achieving natural and culturally congruent results.
+This diversity underscores the importance of a personalised approach in cosmetic medical procedures like rhinoplasty, where understanding and respecting an individual’s ethnic background is key to achieving natural and culturally congruent results.
 Such comparative analysis enhances our appreciation for human variation and informs better more respectful medical and aesthetic practices.

 Cultural Significance and Perception of Nose Shapes